Panasonic GH4 Comparison Review

 The Panasonic Lumix DMC-GH4 is a mirrorless interchangeable lens camera that was officially introduced in February 2014 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

 Is the Panasonic GH4 a good camera?
-The GH4 has a Camera Elo of 2357.
-This rating puts the GH4 among the top 50 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the GH4 ranks among the top 30 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+The GH4 has a Camera Elo of 2004.
+This rating puts the GH4 below average of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (Four Thirds cameras), the GH4 ranks among the top 40 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|